 Sliced spinach and ricotta puff pastry wheels on a wood board.

-Roll the puff pastry fairly tightly to help the pinwheels stick together.
+Roll the puff pastry fairly tightly.
 If the roll is too loose, the pinwheels could spread apart when they’re baking.

 Raw pinwheels on a sheet pan.